jjpmann/myapp/readme.md

 ## Intro

 This package is for testing AutoUpdate and learning laravel packages.
+New Line